c4henning/CS-3500-Final-Project/README.md

-This is Team 9's Website for our Midterm Project, it is about the National Lacrosse League.
+This is Team 9's Website for our Final Project, it is about the National Lacrosse League.

+This is a fork of the original Midterm Project repository found here: https://github.com/Joel-Vernon-98/CS-3500-Midterm-Project

-Download the zip file.
-Then edit the pages you are assigned.
-Try to work on one at a time then comit the changes when you are finished working on the page.
+Edit pages as assigned or dicussed.
+Try to work on one page at a time and comit the changes regularly.